pedrorijo91/git-scm.com/README.md

 ## Setup

-You'll need a Ruby environment to run Rails.
+You'll need a Ru by environment to run Rails.
 First do:

     $ rvm use .
     $ bundle install